jeff4/bionotes.github.io/index.md

 * We can then use that DNA chip to quickly screen thousands of humans.
 And quickly build a comprehensive library [(HapMap)](https://en.wikipedia.org/wiki/International_HapMap_Project)
 * The definition of haplotype is simply a block of DNA in the chromosome where several closely located SNPs are inherited together.
 In this context, we are using **the second definition** described at [the Wiki article for Haplotype](https://en.wikipedia.org/wiki/Haplotype).
 * Example: Age-Related Macular Degeneration *aka* [**AMRD**](https://en.wikipedia.org/wiki/Macular_degeneration).
 From HapMap studies, we discovered that an SNP on the gene coding for [complement factor H](https://en.wikipedia.org/wiki/Factor_H#Age-related_macular_degeneration) where the tyrosine located at residue 402 is replaced by a histidine.
 And this variant is correlated with a 35% higher chance of developing AMRD.
+* Example: Schizophrenia.
+Initial study in 2009 examined 7000 patients and found no particular SNPs that were well-correlated with schizophrenia.
+However, they tested larger and larger sets of humans.
+As of 2013, they tested 50,000 patients and found about 93 regions of the human genome that have statistically significant contribution to schizophrenia.
+	* Not clear on exact mechanism.
+However, 4 of those 93 potential genes all code for subunits of the same multi-protein complex that is used in a certain neuronal membrane L-type calcium channel.

+### Global view of RNA variation
+*

 ## Lecture 21: Perturbing the Genome to Probe Function